gahjelle/pythonji/README.md

 ## Limitations

 - 🐍 currently only handles single script files.
 It can import any regular Python module, but unfortunately not 🐍 modules.
+- Sadly, `pip` does not currently handle unicode command names.
+Ideally, we want the executable to be named `🐍` instead of `pythonji`.
 - [Black](https://black.readthedocs.io) unfortunately can not handle 🐍 code.
 Does anybody want to contribute to ⬛, a formatter for 🐍?